-If the vehicle has the keyless access system, the deadbolt is engaged whenever you press on the keyless access transmitter twice within five seconds.
+If the vehicle has the Keyless Access system, the deadbolt is engaged whenever you press on the Remote Keyless Entry (RKE) transmitter twice within five seconds.

-If the vehicle does not have keyless access, use either the removable key or the Remote Keyless Entry (RKE) transmitter to lock or unlock the doors and operate the deadbolt.
+If the vehicle does not have Keyless Access, use either the removable key or the RKE transmitter to lock or unlock the doors and operate the deadbolt.

 - Hold the removable key in the lock position for a few seconds or quickly turn the key twice in the lock cylinder to secure the doors with the deadbolt. - Press on the RKE transmitter once to lock all the doors.
-Pressing the button again within three seconds will secure the deadbolt.
+Pressing the button again within three seconds will secure the deadbolf.